 In this article, we look at additions to invoice value, subtractions from invoice value, and cases when the invoice value is not acceptable.
 In most cases, where items are dutiable, an ad valorem rate is applied; that is, a rate that is a percentage of the item’s dutiable value.
 This then brings up the question: How do you figure dutiable value?
 The answer to this question is not always simple or easy.

-The U.S. Trade Agreements Act of 1979 set forth Customs regulations for appraising imported merchandise.
+The U.S. Trade Agreements Act of 1979 set forth CBP regulations for appraising imported merchandise.
 The Act’s preferred method of appraisement is to use the transaction value of the imported merchandise.
 This is considered to be the price paid or payable for the merchandise on a FOB Foreign Port basis.

 The problems for importers and customs brokers begin, however, when the commercial invoice from the foreign supplier either is not on a FOB Port basis or does not include all dutiable costs.
 Under the doctrine of informed compliance, an importer must correctly classify and value imported merchandise.
 In other words, all importers are required by law to understand what is dutiable and what is not.